Equilibrium of Data Markets with Externality: Online setting with learned valuation

+We note that the first half of the summand is equal to online effective regret for all buyers, and is equivalent to $nR_d(T;\I)$.
+The bias terms are upper bounded by $T\bmax$ and since total externality induced by any buyer is at most 1, the last summation term is upper bounded by $nT(1-\alpha)$.
+Thus, the total online welfare regret is upper-bounded by $2nT(1-\alpha) + 2T\bmax + nR_d(T;I)$. \end{proof}

-We make a few remarks before concluding this section.
-First, while our proposed algorithm depends on the time horizon $T$, one can obtain a corresponding horizon-independent version using the simple \emph{doubling trick} \cite{cesa2006prediction}.
+We make a few remarks before concluding the online section.
+First, any horizon ($T$) dependent online algorithm for buyers can be converted to a horizon-independent version using the simple \emph{doubling trick} \cite{cesa2006prediction}.
 This entails running the algorithm in multiple phases, and in each phase $i$, an instance of the algorithm is executed for $T=2^i$ rounds.
-This has another beneficial property.
-If the intervention parameter $\alpha$ is adjustable over these phases as well, then we can choose $\alpha$ to gracefully increase at a rate of $\min\left( \tilde{\Oh}\left(\frac{k^2}{\sqrt{T}}\right), \tilde{\Oh}\left(\frac{k^3 2^{3k/4}}{T}\right)\right)$ over the phases.
-Thus in early phases when there is significant regret due to lack of learning, $\alpha$ can be small.
+This has another beneficial property if we consider adjusting the intervention parameter $\alpha$ over the phases as well.
+Observe that re-arranging the theorem above (ignoring the bias terms) to equate $nT(1-\alpha) = nR_d(T;\I)$, yields $\alpha = \Oh\left(1 - \tfrac{R_d(T)}{T}\right)$.
+For any sub-linear learning algorithm, the ratio $\tfrac{R_d(T)}{T}$ is initially high but diminishes as the phases increase.
+In other words, for early phases when there is significant regret due to lack of learning, $\alpha$ can be small.
 In later phases, increasing $\alpha$ minimizes the WRaE that the dominant strategy causes.
-This is a nice property as it does not intervene strongly in early rounds when buyers know little and are simply exploring, and only does so when buyers have learned.
-We formalize this below (follows from choosing $\alpha$ to make the terms in theorem \ref{theorem:online_welfare_regret} equal):
+As such, the platform does not intervene strongly in early rounds when buyers know little and are simply exploring and only does so when buyers have learned.
+The online welfare regret under this schedule is asymptotically equivalent to the total effective regret faced by buyers.
+Overall, this is a nice operational property of our intervention and holds for any learning algorithm.